 On Thursday, al-Shabaab rebels killed two African Union peacekeepers and at least three civilians outside the city’s airport in a suicide attack, amid government warnings the militants could launch a spectacular attack to mark the end of the Muslim holy month of Ramadan.

 The rebels have used suicide bombers to devastating effect over the past two years, killing five government ministers and dozens of AU peacekeeping troops.
+Al-Shabaab was also behind attacks in Uganda in July that killed at least 79 people.

 About 7 200 AU peacekeepers from Uganda and Burundi are deployed in Mogadishu and focus on guarding the airport and seaport and shielding President Sheikh Sharif Ahmed from the militants. – Reuters